Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 )

 === Contribution Split
 We brainstormed the overall strategy we would follow together.
 We decided on using PID navigation as it would be simpler to implement than an imitation learning or reinforcement learning system.
 Taichi developed the robot's PID navigation algorithm and state machine.
-For detection of clue boards and optical character recognition, we decided to use a simpler system based on masking the specific blue colour of the board and a small convolutional neural network as opposed to using a YOLO based system.
-Bowen developed the clue board detection and the convolutional neural network for optical character recognition.
+For detection of clue boards and optical character recognition (OCR), we decided to use a simpler system based on masking the specific blue colour of the board and a small convolutional neural network as opposed to using a YOLO based system.
+Bowen developed the clue board detection and the convolutional neural network (CNN) for OCR.

 === ROS Architecture
 Shown below is the structure of our ROS nodes and topics.
 The ROS nodes are in the black box, and the topics are highlighted in grey.
 Bold arrows indicate the ROS node interactions through topics, while dashed arrows represents local access relationships.